Chime is a popular app that provides mobile banking services through its bank partners.

 - Scroll down to the Accounts section

-Klover is an Illinois-based cash advance app established in 2019.
-The Klover app has a cash advance limit of up to $150 and will need three direct deposits to the primary checking account within the past two months from the same employer to qualify.
-Your paycheck must average $250 or greater, a bank account at least three months of history, and regular biweekly or weekly deposits.
-No monthly or semi-monthly deposits are accepted.
+Klover has a cash advance limit of up to $200, but its eligibility requirements are a bit more complicated than those of its competitors.
+Klover requires three direct deposits to the primary checking account from the same employer within the past two months to qualify.
+Your paycheck must average $250 or greater, a bank account with at least three months of history, and regular biweekly or weekly deposits.
+No monthly or semi-monthly deposits will qualify.
 It also offers spending insights and overdraft protection.
 They use a points system to increase your borrowing limit.

 Linking your bank account is easy.
 You will see the prompt during the registration process during the initial phases of getting started.

-MoneyLion allows you to borrow up interest-free up to $1000 with optional tipping to keep it free.
-You need an established checking account of two months, regular income deposits, and a positive checking balance.
+MoneyLion allows you to borrow up interest-free up to $500 with optional tipping to keep it free.
+You need an established two-month checking account, regular income deposits, and a positive checking balance.
 They have other services like credit builder loans, checking accounts, managed investing, personal loans, and credit score tracking.

 To link Chime to MoneyLion: